oroinc/documentation/cloud/maintenance/advanced-use.rst

 Elasticsearch Synonyms Configuration
 ------------------------------------

+.. note:: Please avoid simultaneous use of :ref:`search synonyms <bundle-docs-commerce-website-elasticsearch-bundle-synonyms>` and the method of adding synonyms described in this article, as this will lead to unpredictable behavior.

 To configure synonyms in Elasticsearch service, use the following field in orocloud.yaml:

 .. code-block:: none

     orocloud_options:
       elasticsearch: